-You can only graph one metric at a time.
+You can graph only one metric at a time.

-6. Select one or more of the available users, groups, or processes from the list.
-If you are generating a workload graph by processes, (i.e., Workload - Process Name graph), enter a regular expression in the Process Selection Regex field to automatically add matching process names for graphing, and avoid dealing with ungainly lists of system processes.
+8. Select one or more of the available users, groups, or processes from the list.
+If you are generating a workload graph by processes, (i.e., Workload - Process Name graph), enter a regular expression in the ProcessSelection Regex field to automatically add matching process names for graphing, and avoid dealing with ungainly lists of system processes.